Course Details - Foundation of Gastrointestinal Surgery

 By the end of the course, participants should:

-- Able to understand the rational of using surgical intervention in treating patients and how choice is made between different surgical options.
+- Be able to understand the rational of using surgical intervention in treating patients and how choices are made between different surgical options;

-- Understands key facts to be covered in consent.
+- Understand key facts to be covered in consent;

-- Be able of early recognition of early post-operative complications.
+- Be able to recognise early post-operative complications;

 - Practice the knowledge acquired during the course in clinical scenarios.

 Course Fee: £95.00 and RCSEd Affiliate Fee: £86.00